-Some additional things you will want to include in your report are:
+Some extra things you may include in your report are:

 New questions that you now have and can test in the future